 Description: Yrden's alternate form.
 It becomes a single glyph that zaps nearby foes for small chunks of damage.
 Projectiles are also destroyed if they fly too close.

-Our thoughts: A very versatile skill that's good when fighting either groups or bigger enemies, dealing sustained damage.
+Our thoughts: A very versatile skill that's good when fighting either groups or bigger enemies, dealing reliable damage and usually knocking your opponent back.
 A must if you're a fan of yrden.

 - Yrden Intensity